WilCrofter/Ahn2011/README.md

 # Ahn 2011

-This is a module to facilitate (my) understanding of Ahn *et. al.* [Flavor network and the principles of food pairing](https://www.nature.com/articles/srep00196) Nature: SCIENTIFIC REPORTS | 1 : 196 | DOI: 10.1038/srep00196 (2011), which is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
-This module includes some lightly edited, identically licensed versions of their data.
+This is a module to facilitate (my) understanding of Ahn *et. al.* [Flavor network and the principles of food pairing](https://www.nature.com/articles/srep00196) Nature: SCIENTIFIC REPORTS | 1 : 196 | DOI: 10.1038/srep00196 (2011), which is licensed as [CC-BY-NA-SA 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/us/).
+This module includes some lightly edited, identically licensed versions of their supplementary data as well as similarly licensed data from a later paper, Ahn *et. al.*[THE FLAVOR NETWORK](http://yongyeol.com/2013/05/17/paper-flavor-network.html) Leonardo, Volume 46, Issue 3, June 2013, p.272-273 [CC-BY-NA-SA 4.0](https://creativecommons.org/licenses/by/4.0/).
 The Julia code is GPLv3.

 I was introduced to the general topic in a blog post, [Data Analysis in the Kitchen](https://blog.frontiersin.org/2017/07/20/frontiers-in-ict-data-analysis-in-the-kitchen/), by the open access scientific publisher [Frontiers](https://frontiersin.org).
 A perspective article explains the appeal: